 You will be hitting the best National Parks in Utah and Arizona, so no need to fret about that!

-Each day is split into morning, afternoon, and evening itineraries, complete with specifics on places to see in Arizona and Utah.
+Below, each day is split into morning, afternoon, and evening itineraries, complete with specifics on places to see.

 Morning & Afternoon